murry61/touchosc-reaktor-8steps/Reaktor-8STEPS-V1/README.md

 | [Reaktor-8 STEPS-1.11.als](files/Reaktor-8-STEPS-1.11.als)   | Ableton Live Template   |
 | [8-STEPS-1.11.nksr](files/8-STEPS-1.11_.nksr)  | Reaktor 6 - 8 Steps preset   |

 Ableton Live provides midi feedback to the TouchOSC template using a [device control mapping](images/img4.Ableton_Reaktor_Device_Controller.jpg).
 This allows bidirectionality and automatic update of each control when you change it either in the TouchOSC template or in the Reaktor 6 plugin.
 The Ableton Live template has all the [midi mappings](images/img9.
 Ableton-MIDI-map.jpg) already configured.
-You need to configure [TouchOSC Bridge](images/img5.TouchOSC_Bridge_config.jpg) in Ableton Live with Track, Sync and the Remote-control options,already configured in the included Ableton Live template.
+Ableton Live send and receives MIDI signals through [TouchOSC Bridge](images/img5.TouchOSC_Bridge_config.jpg).
+You need to setup it in Ableton Live with Track, Sync and the Remote-control options.

 ---

 ### Features

 The template has all the functions of the BLOCKS REAKTOR 8 STEPS sequencer, an accurate reproduction of the original virtual instrument.
-Additionally, it follows the sequence steps on sync, lighting each step and giving a visual and incredible interactive experience.
+Additionally, it follows the sequence steps on sync, lighting each step and giving a visual and interactive experience.
 The template scripts contain carefully crafted algorithms to match the sequencer steps progression with the gate and start/stop midi signals.
 The complete wiring of the Reaktor rack preset is as follows:

 ![](images/img6.Reaktor-8-STEPS-rack.jpg)